Inspector Ghote Plays a Joker

 Inspector Ghote Plays A Joker is a crime novel by H. R. F. Keating.
 It is the fifth novel in the Inspector Ghote series.

 Plot introduction

-Inspector Ghote is summoned by the Deputy Superintendent of Police and charged with what at first seems to be a fool's errand: To prevent the shooting of a red flamingo in Bombay Zoo, the last of four birds presented by the American consul.
+Inspector Ghote is summoned by the Deputy Superintendent of Police and assigned what initially appears to be a fool's errand: preventing the shooting of a red flamingo at the Bombay Zoo, the last of four birds presented by the American consul.

-The flamingo is just the start of a long and difficult investigation for Ghote, which includes a donkey substituted for a prize racehorse at the start of a race, a scientist with a ruined reputation, and a cold blooded murder.
+The flamingo incident proves to be only the beginning of a long and challenging investigation for Ghote, involving a donkey substituted for a prize racehorse at the start of a race, a disgraced scientist, and a cold-blooded murder.

 Explanation of the novel's title

 The majority of the novel's plot concerns Ghote's pursuit of a monstrous practical joker.